bensutherland/ms_oyster_popgen/README.md

 2. Manually prepare a sample info file (see example file sample_information.csv).
 This must be a tab-delimited text file, but the file name is .csv.

-3. Add the barcodes file that contains all barcodes for the project.
-This corresponds to the sample information file.

 ### Cleanup

 Run fastqc and summarize results